Battle of Brawner’s Farm Summary

 Iron Brigade Meets the Stonewall Brigade

 Gibbon quickly ordered his brigade to take cover on the north side of the road.
-Convinced that the Rebel guns belonged to J. E. B. Stuart’s cavalry, Gibbon ordered the 2nd Wisconsin (his only regiment that had previously seen combat) to form a skirmish line and advance across the field to silence the Rebel batteries.
+Convinced that the Confederate guns belonged to J. E. B. Stuart’s cavalry, Gibbon ordered the 2nd Wisconsin (his only regiment that had previously seen combat) to form a skirmish line and advance across the field to silence the Confederate batteries.
 As they crested a ridge on the other side of the field, the shocked Badgers discovered an entire Confederate infantry brigade advancing toward them.
 Unbeknownst to the Federals, they were about to come face-to-face with perhaps the most formidable unit in the Confederate Army, the famous Stonewall Brigade, now commanded by Colonel William S.H.
 Baylor.

 Although outnumbered roughly 800 to 300, the stubborn Westerners held their ground.
-When the Rebels threatened to envelop their left flank, Gibbon deployed the 19th Indiana to anchor his line.
-Jackson countered by leading 800 to 1,000 fresh Rebels into the fray.
+When the Confederates threatened to envelop their left flank, Gibbon deployed the 19th Indiana to anchor his line.
+Jackson countered by leading 800 to 1,000 fresh Confederates into the fray.
 Gibbon then brought forth the 6th and 7th Wisconsin to bolster his right flank.
 By the time Gibbon deployed all of his soldiers, his line stretched over a mile long.

 Poor communications, created by serious injuries to two of Jackson’s three divisional commanders, hindered the Confederate general’s efforts to bring up more troops.
 A Union musket round shattered Major General Richard Ewell’s kneecap, causing doctors later to amputate his leg.
-Yankee soldiers shot Brigadier General William B. Taliaferro (pronounced ‘Tolliver’) three times during the battle, limiting his effectiveness.
+Union soldiers shot Brigadier General William B. Taliaferro (pronounced ‘Tolliver’) three times during the battle, limiting his effectiveness.

-As the struggle continued on toward darkness, an opening unfolded between the 6th and 7th Wisconsin.
+As the struggle continued toward darkness, an opening unfolded between the 6th and 7th Wisconsin.
 Recognizing the potential for disaster, General Doubleday deployed nearly 1,000 reinforcements from his brigade to plug the gap.

 Although relatively unheralded, the Battle of Brawner’s Farm was one of the bloodiest conflicts of the Civil War.
 Fully one-third of the soldiers engaged on the evening of August 28 were killed or wounded.
 Gibbon’s brigade, later famously known as the Iron Brigade, suffered nearly 800 casualties.
 The 2nd Wisconsin took the brunt of it, losing 276 of the 430 soldiers who marched into battle.